pjsip/pjproject_docs/docs/source/get-started/posix/build_instructions.rst

 Optional: Installing PJSIP
 ---------------------------

-Run ``make install`` to install the header and library files to the targt directory.
+Run ``make install`` to install the header and library files to the target directory.
 The default target directory can be customized by specifying ``--prefix=DIR`` option to ``configure`` script.